spanifer/grid-battle/README.md

     -   Link the Heroku app to the forked repository
     -   Manually **Deploy**

-### Making a Local Clone

-> *Review* to make the whole project locally deployable

-Requires Python 3 installed in local environment, to run the game in a terminal

--   Fork or clone this repository
--   Navigate to folder in a terminal
--   Run the following command `python3 run.py`

 ## Credits
 <a href="#table-of-content">Go back <span style="font-size: 1.3em">🔝</span></a>